raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <a id="wtforms"></a>
 ### 5.2.1 Create a `UserForm` with WTForms
-[`WTForms`][#wtforms] is an incredibly useful library that helps us to generate forms that are really easy to validate.
+`WTForms` is an incredibly useful library that helps us to generate forms that are really easy to validate.
 Form validation can be an incredibly tedious task.
 Normally you have to write custom JavaScript to check all sorts of things.
 Do the passwords match?
 Is your email address the correct format?
-Did you fill out all the required inputs. `WTForms` makes this really easy to do.
+Did you fill out all the required inputs? `WTForms` makes this really easy to do.

 Particularly useful is a method called `model_form`, which automatically creates a form given a `MongoEngine` model.
 So, given the `User` object we just created, creating a form for it can be done in two lines.
 Add these just under your `User` class definition: